top of page

 Flour

-*All-purpose flour: This is the most common choice.
-It has a moderate gluten content, resulting in a good balance and a crispy, drier cookie.
+All-purpose flour: This is the most common choice, especially in America.
+It has a higher, moderate gluten content than doppio 00, resulting in a good balance and a crisp, drier cookie.

-Eggs: Use large eggs at room temperature (all recipes are based on large eggs).
+Eggs: Use large eggs at room temperature Note: (almost all recipes are based on large eggs).

-Butter: Butter adds a rich, sweet flavor.
-Using unsalted butter allows you to control the exact amount of salt in a recipe.
-Choose any European butter with a higher butterfat content, which results in a richer and tender cookie.
-Brands like Kerrygold or Plugra’ and even Trader Joe’ Cultured Butter has a high butterfat content, contributing to a richer and more tender cookie.
+Butter: Butter adds a rich, slightly sweet flavor.
+Using unsalted butter lets you control the exact amount of salt in a recipe.
+Choose any European-style butter with higher butterfat content for a richer, more tender cookie.
+Brands like Plugrá and Kerrygold sticks contain less water and air.
+Trader Joe’s Cultured Butter sticks also have high butterfat, contributing to a richer, more tender biscotti.
 Butter is the most common fat used in biscotti, especially in American-style recipes.

 Butter or Oil?
 Some traditional Italian recipes use oil, which creates a lighter, crisper, and drier finished cookie.

-If replacing oil with butter: Use a 1:1 ratio; if the recipe calls for ½ cup of oil, use ½ cup of melted and cooled butter.
-Ensure you melt and cool the butter to room temperature before continuing with the recipe.
+If replacing oil with butter: Use a 1:1 ratio: if the recipe calls for ½ cup of oil, use ½ cup of melted and cooled butter.
+Make sure you melt and cool the butter to room temperature before continuing with the recipe.

 If replacing butter with oil: Replace about ¾ of the butter in a recipe with olive, canola, vegetable, or avocado oil.
 If a recipe calls for 1 cup of butter, use ¾ cup of oil.
 Depending on the type of oil you use, it can add complex flavors and welcome moisture to your baked goods.